Article By: Pat ‘Riot’ Whitaker ‡ Edited By: Leanne Ridgeway

 Make sure not to blank out on the song’s mid-section either, as there is some fantastic interplay between the guys.
 The instruments firing away, yet complementing one another as they set things up for some exceptional guitar solos.

-Our ferocious foursome soon engage the latter part of their name when they unleash the supercharged second song, “Cosmic Feet” (streaming).
+Our ferocious foursome soon engages the latter part of their name when they unleash the supercharged second song, “Cosmic Feet” (streaming).
 This number gains serious traction as its backing momentum builds by the nanosecond, never letting up as it careens about at dizzying, break-neck paces.
 For its follow-up, “Dragnut” (streaming), the band displays a more harmonic side (not to be mistaken for “melodic”), a lot of which is derived from guitar tones in this case.

 Yes, depending on those tastes and what constitutes them, there is huge potential for you digging 4MAG NITROUS and their upcoming ‘High Road‘ EP release.
 Perhaps you are already well into the band, having heard them on your own, or maybe via A&E’s “Dog The Bounty Hunter”, Discovery Channel’s “Monster Garage“, or Lionsgate Films’ “Wrong Side Of Town“, as their music has been used in each in the past.